-A process of managing contacts (business or personal) to keep them easily accessible, in one place and well organized (through categories).
+A process of managing contacts (business or personal) to keep them easily accessible, in one place, and well organized (through categories).
 This activity is very often supported by specialized software (contact manager or contact management software) that provides all the necessary features.

 A professional software tool that helps you achieve your CRM strategy.
-It enables you to collect, sort and process customer data, especially their customers, business contacts, projects, ongoing business processes and achieved sales revenues.
+It enables you to collect, sort, and process customer data, especially their customers, business contacts, projects, ongoing business processes, and achieved sales revenues.

-A process of managing customers/clients to keep them easily accessible, in one place and well organized (through categories).
+A process of managing customers/clients to keep them easily accessible, in one place, and well organized (through categories).
 This activity is very often a part of a long-term CRM strategy, usually supported by specialized CRM software that provides all the necessary features.

 Modifying something to suit a particular individual or task.
 In the IT world, it’s usually related to modifying computer software to fit customers’ / end users’ needs.

 Process of conceiving, specifying, designing, programming, documenting, testing, and bug fixing involved in creating and maintaining applications, frameworks, or other software components.
-It is a process of writing and maintaining the source code, but in a broader sense, it includes all that is involved between the conception of the desired software through to the final manifestation of the software.
+It is a process of writing and maintaining the source code, but in a broader sense, it includes all that is involved from the conception of the desired software through to the final manifestation of the software.

 A service provided by a company to help customers when they have problems with the products or services they bought or to provide them with additional information.
-Often, supported by a piece of software that collects all the requests (called tickets/issues), categorizes them, tracks communications, time spent and responsible persons.
+Often, supported by a piece of software that collects all the requests (called tickets/issues), categorizes them, and tracks communications, time spent, and responsible persons.
 Such helpdesk software can be integrated with CRM software to provide sales reps with an overview of customers’ requests.

 By integration, the IT experts mean teaching two pieces of software to exchange data with each other.

-A typical example might be an integration of web pages with CRM software that allows the website to automatically save customer’s contact details when they fill in a contact form (so that sales reps can contact the customer).
+A typical example might be an integration of web pages with CRM software that allows the website to automatically save customers’ contact details when they fill in a contact form (so that sales reps can contact the customer).